MohamedELBAKKALI/GestionProjetInformatique-EFM2017-/README.md

 # GestionProjetInformatique-EFM2017-
-Is a correction of the application exam for the second year of the institution (ISMONTIC-Tanger) from my own point of view and I accept any amendment or suggestion
+Is a correction of the application exam for the second year , I accept any amendment or suggestion